crtvrffnrt/azaksremotedeployment/README.md

 **Specify Additional IP Ranges**

-You can allow access for both your current public IP and an additional range using the `-r` flag:
+You can allow access for API ACCESS of Azure AKS with your current public IP and an additional range using the `-r` flag:

 ```bash
 ./azaksremotedeployment.sh -r "198.51.100.10/32"
 ```

 ## Clean up
 Old resource groups created by this script are automatically deleted to keep your Azure environment organized.
 If you wish to disable this behavior, modify the script accordingly.